 In 2015, an MSE was undertaken using ecosystem and population models to evaluate and provide advice on the reference points (e.g. biomass depletion levels) and settings (e.g. exploitation rates) for the SPF target species (Smith et al. 2015).
 A new variant of the Atlantis ecosystem model (Atlantis-SPF) indicated that SPF species are not keystone species within the ecosystem, and population modelling suggested that conventional single species targets and limits (e.g. the defaults under the SPFHS) are appropriate (Smith et al. 2015).
-Based on results from the ecosystem model and default settings in the Commonwealth Harvest Strategy Policy, Smith et al. (2015) evaluated constant Tier 1 exploitation rates for each species that achieved a median depletion to 50% of unfished levels (B{50}) while maintaining a <10% chance of falling below 20% of unfished levels (B{20}).
+Based on results from the ecosystem model and default settings in the Commonwealth Harvest Strategy Policy, Smith et al. (2015) evaluated constant Tier 1 exploitation rates for each species that achieved a median depletion to 50% of unfished levels ( $B{50}$ ) while maintaining a <10% chance of falling below 20% of unfished levels ( $B{20}$ ).
 The base case model assumed DEPM surveys every 5 years.
 Evaluation of the Tier 2 exploitation rate (50% of Tier 1) assumed that it would only be applied after 5 years of exploitation at Tier 1 and no further DEPM surveys would occur.
+Smith et al. (2015) also produced Atlantis-SPF biomass estimates to be used in Tier 3 of the SPF HS when DEPM spawning biomass estimates were not available.